tarantool/doc/doc/enterprise/audit.rst

 Security audit
 ==============

-This document will help you audit the security of a Tarantool Enterprise cluster.
+This document will help you audit the security of a Tarantool cluster.
 It explains certain security aspects, their rationale, and the ways to check them.
-For details on how to configure Tarantool Enterprise and its infrastructure for each aspect, refer to the :doc:`security hardening guide <security>`.
+For details on how to configure Tarantool Enterprise Edition and its infrastructure for each aspect, refer to the :doc:`security hardening guide <security>`.

 Encryption of external iproto traffic
 -------------------------------------

-Tarantool Enterprise uses the
+Tarantool uses the
 :doc:`iproto binary protocol </dev_guide/internals/box_protocol>`
 for replicating data between instances and also in the connector libraries.

-Since version 2.10.0, Tarantool Enterprise has the built-in support for using SSL to encrypt the client-server communications over binary connections.
+Since version 2.10.0, the Enterprise Edition has the built-in support for using SSL to encrypt the client-server communications over binary connections.
 For details on enabling SSL encryption, see the :ref:`enterprise-iproto-encryption` section of this document.

 In case the built-in encryption is not enabled, we recommend using VPN to secure data exchange between data centers.